nawazsheikh19/Identification-and-Classification-of-Wildlife-from-Camera-Trap-Images/README.md

 1- The code used for Task I: Exploratory Data Analysis (phase 1 folder)

-2- The code used for Task II,III, and IV: Applying InceptionV3, VGG and MobileNet topologies to the dataset (phase 2 folder)
+2- The code used for Task II,III, and IV: Applying InceptionV3, VGG-16 and MobileNet topologies to the dataset (phase 2 folder)

 3- resize.py is used for resizing the input images for all the other parts.